Bo Lozoff: Allegations of abuse

 In 2008, several ex-parolees and volunteers said in interviews with a reporter that Lozoff had been sexually and emotionally abusive at Kindness House.
-Lozoff does not deny many of the alleged incidents, and although he maintains his actions were not abusive, he stated that his radical beliefs and lifestyle made him a "terrible choice by God" as a leader of the community.
+Lozoff did not deny many of the alleged incidents, and although he maintained his actions were not abusive, he stated that his radical beliefs and lifestyle made him a "terrible choice by God" as a leader of the community.
 Kindness House closed in 2006 as a result of the allegations.

 Death

 Lozoff died in a motorcycle accident in Puna, Hawaii, on November 29, 2012.